There are pages for groups in

 Information supplied by Ian Brockbank.

-Hampstead & District Scots Association Scottish Country Dance Club meets weekly on Tuesday evenings (8:00PM to 10:15PM) at Hodford Road Methodist Church, Hodford d, Golders Green NW11.
-(Please use back entrance on Rodborough Road for access to Elderkin Hall.)
+Hampstead & District Scots Association (HDSA) Dance Club meets weekly on Tuesday evenings (8:00PM to 10:00PM) at Trinity Methodist Church, Hodford Road, Golders Green NW11 8EG.
+(Please use the back entrance on Rodborough Road for access to the church hall.)
 On-street parking is available.
 The church is two blocks from Golders Green Tube and Bus Station.

 In 2005 HARPENDEN Scottish Country Dancing Club celebrates its 50th birthday.
 Dedicated to the promotion of Scottish Country Dancing it has always put special emphasis on providing an opportunity for experienced dancers to meet and dance the newer and more challenging dances that were regularly coming into circulation.
 It is a tribute to its founders that these objectives remain forefront in the Club's activities.